Jack Derby, Head Coach, Derby Management

-Since the world of Marketing (and Sales) is changing at breakneck speed, this class is fast-paced, built on this year's strategies and tactics and engages these juniors and seniors in real life companies that have provided the class with semester-long complex projects.
-Each of these six companies receives a team of five students who, prior to coming to the first class, have researched the companies, reviewed the project deliverables and formed themselves into working teams.
+Since the world of Marketing (and Sales) is changing at breakneck speed, this class is fast-paced, built on this year's strategies and tactics and engages these juniors and seniors in real life companies that have provided both classes with semester-long complex projects.
+Each of these six companies (for each course-Marketing and for The Science of Sales) receives a team of five students who, prior to coming to the first class, have researched the companies, reviewed the project deliverables and formed themselves into working teams.

 Every marketing concept, each Outbound and Inbound marketing tactic and every marketing tool of my toolbox are woven into the tapestry surrounding the individual companies during the semester.

-Four HBR case studies, six lecturers, two field trips to local tech companies, HubSpot and Brainshark, and final presentations made to the company management make this a packed class with a tremendous amount of work.
+Four HBR case studies, six lecturers, two trips to local tech companies, HubSpot and Brainshark, and final presentations made to the company management make this a packed class with a tremendous amount of work.
 All part of the excitement for me and, most importantly, for the students.
-And the final important component is that I pride myself on the ability to connect my students, either as interns or full time, to jobs.
+And the final important component is that I pride myself on connecting my students, either as interns or full time employees, to meaningful jobs.